MM-DADM: Multimodal Drug-Aware Diffusion Model for Virtual Clinical Trials: Experiments

-We utilize two publicly available ECG datasets, including the ECGRDVQ database~\citep{johannesen2014differentiating} and the ECGDMMLD database~\citep{johannesen2016late}.
-These two datasets collectively comprise 9,443 12-lead ECGs from 44 subjects, covering the evaluation of the effects of $8$ types of drug regimens.
-The treatment regimens include: (1) Dofetilide; (2) Lidocaine + Dofetilide; (3) Mexiletine + Dofetilide; (4) Moxifloxacin + Diltiazem; (5) Placebo; (6) Quinidine; (7) Ranolazine; (8) Verapamil.
-We partition the data into training and testing sets with a $4:1$ ratio, ensuring that the proportion of ECGs affected by each drug in the training and testing sets also follows a $4:1$ ratio.
-More details can be found in Appendix~\ref{dod}.
+We conduct all the experiments on two databases, ECGRDVQ~\citep{johannesen2014differentiating} and ECGDMMLD~\citep{johannesen2016late}.
+They together provide $9{,}443$ $12$-lead ECGs from $44$ subjects across $8$ regimens: Dofetilide, Lidocaine+Dofetilide, Mexiletine+Dofetilide, Moxifloxacin+Diltiazem, Placebo, Quinidine, Ranolazine and Verapamil.
+A stratified $4:1$ split preserves each drug's prevalence in the train and test sets.
+More details of the dataset can be found in Appendix~\ref{dod}.